Post job

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've decided on a perfect computer support specialist candidate, it's time to write an offer letter.
-In addition to salary, it should also include details such as benefits and perks available to the employee.
+In addition to salary, it should include benefits and perks available to the employee.
 Qualified candidates may be considered for other positions, so make sure your offer is competitive.
 Candidates may wish to negotiate.
 Once you've settled on the details, formalize your agreement with a contract.

 It's also important to follow up with applicants who do not get the job with an email letting them know that the position is filled.